dioxfile/Logic_Clock_Didatic_Tool/README.md

 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/bindLC.png)

 2 - Local Panel of Events.
 In the events panel, there are six types of events (Figure 14):
 * (1) The one that happens in the application itself, from it to itself, and to other computers on the network.
 Ex: `The process at ('172.168.20.21', 52952) says, date/time: 11/08/2023 14:31:00.701633`.
-It shows that the local process on socket `172.168.20.21', 52952` sent the time to itself and to the network.
+It shows that the local process on socket `172.168.20.21', 52952` sent the time to itself and the network.
 * (2) Return via Multicast/Broadcast/Unicast.
 It happens when the local process returns the most current date/time to the remote process(es) (other applications on the network).
 Ex: `Send R:M/B/U...` which means Multicast/Broadcast/Unicast return, depending on the transmission method used.
 * (3) Update by Multicast/Broadcast/Unicast.
 It happens when the local application synchronizes its date/time through some remote process via a return message.
 Ex: `Update date/time from ('172.168.20.96', 52643) by R:M/B/U`.
 Figure 14.
 * (4) Update by Unicast.
-It happens when the local application synchronizes its date/time through some remote process via the Unicast Transmission Methode.
+It happens when the local application synchronizes its date/time through some remote process via the Unicast Transmission method.
 Ex: `Update date/time from ('172.168.20.96', 52683) by unicast`.
 * (5) Update by Broadcast.
-It happens when the local application synchronizes its date/time through some remote process via the Broadcast Transmission Methode.
+It happens when the local application synchronizes its date/time through some remote process via the Broadcast Transmission method.
 Ex: `Update date/time from ('172.168.20.96', 33643) by broadcast`.
 * (6) Update by Multicast.
 It happens when the local application synchronizes its date/time through some remote process via Multicast Transmission Methode.
 Ex: `Update date/time from ('172.168.20.96', 62643) by multicast`.
 # Figure 14
 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/panelLC.png)